Hotels in Storrs, Connecticut

 Red Roof Inn Hartford - Vernon

-- Connecting rooms keep large families together while maintaining separate spaces
+- Connecting rooms keep families and groups together while maintaining personal space

 Storrs, Connecticut Travel Guide